serve-and-volley/adobe-illustrator-scripts/README.md

 # Adobe Illustrator scripts
 JS scripts to automate Adobe Illustrator rendering tasks.
+More documentation forthcoming.

 ## `dividePolygon.js`
 Takes a polygon and divides it into sub-polygons, for example: